 Before a user clicks on a link, they hover their mouse over that link.
 When a user has hovered for 65 ms there is one chance out of two that they will click on that link, so instant.page starts preloading at this moment, leaving on average over 300 ms for the page to preload.

-On mobile, a user starts touching their display before releasing it, leaving on average 90 ms to preload the page.
+A user starts touching their display before releasing it, leaving on average 90 ms for the page to preload.

 You can also click the menu

 Cheating the brain

 The human brain perceives actions taking less than 100 ms as instant. your pages feel instant even on 3G (assuming your pages are fast to render).

 Easy on your server and your user’s data plan

 Pages are preloaded only when there’s a good chance that a user will visit them, and only the HTML is preloaded, being respectful of your users’ and servers’ bandwidth and CPU.